Ask Reach Records.

 Pockets which were practically penniless forced NF to a drive a malfunctioning, old Volvo.
 It overheated frequently, making him rearrange his schedule to use it when the sun was down.
 Other quirks included no heat (in Michigan winters) and surging five feet forward before it overheated.

-“I wouldn’t even feel right selling that car to someone,” said NF.
+“I wouldn’t even feel right selling that car to someone,” NF said.
 “They’d probably die.”

 On an occasion his Volvo didn’t overheat, NF drove to Grand Rapids, Michigan where he’d fly out of the next day for a performance.
 NF used his free time to meet local producer Tommee Profitt in his studio.
 They had only worked together once three years prior, but that night, they recorded the song “Wake Up.”